AjsonZ/E06a-Bullets/README.md

 # E06a-Bullets
+# This assignment is hard for me, I think it's challengeable.
 Playing with bullet sprites:

 It's narwhals vs. penguins(?)!
 These natural enemies are locked in a battle; who will survive?